iterate-ch/docs/cyberduck/connection.md

     defaults write ch.sudo.cyberduck rendezvous.enable false

-#### Disable Bonjour Notifications in Notification Center and Sytem Tray
+#### Disable Bonjour Notifications in Notification Center and System Tray

 A [hidden configuration option](preferences.md#hidden-configuration-options).
 By default, the limit is set to allow not more than `30` notifications per minute.